patrikx3/openwrt-insomnia/docs/fail2ban.md

 [//]: #@corifeus-header:end
 # Fail2Ban is not easy, but can be done cooly!

-It is for DDWRT, but even easier to use with ExtRoot and LEDE.
+It is for DDWRT, but even easier to use with ExtRoot and OpenWrt.
 Just don't have enough time to write down everything.

 Right now, I use git but you can download the latest as well.